 Just the other day, GQ Magazine penned a love letter to the Negroni Sbagliato, a version that adds a sparkling wine, such as Prosecco, to the mix.
 The name “sbagliato” roughly means broken or incorrect, as if adding Prosecco is a bad thing.

 The original Negroni is named for Count Camillo Negroni, an esteemed patron of Caffè Cassoni in Florence.
 He usually drank Americanos (Campari, sweet vermouth and club soda), but one day in 1919, he asked barman Fosco Scarselli to swap the soda for gin!

 Judging from the drink, I bet he liked other bitter elixirs like Italian espresso.
 I found my first Negronis a bit too bitter and viscous for my palate.
 So while I was developing recipes for my book The Bubbly Bar back in 2007, I made a softer version.

 My Naughty Negroni includes a splash of Moscato d’Asti.
 This refreshing sparkling wine from Piedmont adds freshness and lightens.
-But it’s still a perfectly bittersweet aperitif and a great way to celebrate Valentine’s Day.
+But it’s still a perfectly bittersweet aperitif and a great way to sip your way into evening.